 Join today and save everytime you stay!

 Affectionately known as the Garden of England, Kent is known throughout the world for its blue flag beaches and glorious countryside, with over 180 gardens in the region.
 History lovers will also be wowed by the region's array of castles and cathedrals, with the villages of Chilham, Wye and Challock in particular offering a fantastic insight into traditional English life.
-Classic British country pubs are also commonplace, should you need to unwind after a long day's walking, while the county is also home to such huge family attractions as LEGOLAND Windsor and Paultons Park Hampshire.
+Classic British country pubs are also commonplace, should you need to unwind after a long day's walking, while the county is also home to such attractions as Biddenden Vineyard and Turner Contemporary Art Gallery.

 With hostels in Canterbury, Chatham and Margate, YHA is the perfect option for your Kent stay, no matter where in the region you decide to be based.
 All sites are perfectly placed within their respective towns, allowing great access to everything Kent has to offer.